vanheeringen-lab/genomepy/README.md

 ### What's genomepy maximum memory usage?
 Genomepy does not read a genome fully into memory.
-Therefore installing takes less than 1 GB, regardless of the genome's size.
+Therefore, installing takes less than 1 GB RAM regardless of the genome's size.
-Searching NCBI is the most costly operation, costing around 3 GB for the first time.
+Searching NCBI is the most costly operation, using around 3 GB (the first time).

 ### Which genome/gene annotation to use
 Each provider has its pros and cons: